People use research to try and find the causes of diseases and to find better treatments and services for those diseases and improve patient care.

 CRN Eastern also helps our practice by supporting us to recruit and take part in clinical studies through their locally based research nurses and network coordinators.

-Patient and Public Involvement (PPI) in Research
+Patient & Public Involvement (PPI) in Research

 Increasingly patients, carers and members of the public are contributing their perspectives to the way clinical research is designed, commissioned, managed and supported.
 Active involvement in clinical research is very different from being a participant in a study.